vermastutz/US-Power-Outages/README.md

 ></iframe>

 Our observed TVD is 0.32, since that corresponds to a **p-value of 0.0**, we **reject the null hypothesis**.
-This suggests that the missingness in 'OUTAGE.DURATION' is **significantly dependent** on 'CLIMATE.CATEGORY', or, the distribution of Cliamte Category is different when Outage Duration is missing and not.
+This suggests that the missingness in 'OUTAGE.DURATION' is **significantly dependent** on 'CLIMATE.CATEGORY', or, the distribution of Climate Category is different when Outage Duration is missing and not.

+Thus, the missingness of the OUTAGE.DURATION column is **Missing at Random** (MAR)